-Civil engineers improve systems and processes that allow humans and nature to coexist with minimal impact.
-Modern society could not function without them.
+Civil engineers are designing and improving the systems and process that allow humans and nature to coexist with minimal impact.

 What is civil engineering?